5239976

 5143586

 The draft Supplemental Environmental Impact Statement (SEIS) for the Potential Land Exchange for a Road Between King Cove and Cold Bay is now available.
-The U.S. Fish and Wildlife Service will be seeking public comments.
-For more information visit Land Exchange Supplemental Environmental Impact Statement Information and Documents.
+The U.S. Fish and Wildlife Service is seeking public comments.
+For more information and to view public meeting and hearing details, visit Land Exchange Supplemental Environmental Impact Statement Information and Documents.

 Alaska's Izembek National Wildlife Refuge lies between the highly productive waters of the Bering Sea and the Gulf of Alaska.
 The heart of the refuge is Izembek Lagoon, a coastal ecosystem that's home to one of the world's largest eelgrass (Zostera marina) beds.
 Hundreds of thousands of waterfowl, including virtually the entire population of Pacific black brant, visit the lagoon to feed on eelgrass and rest during migration.
 From brown bears to Pacific salmon, more than 200 species call this refuge home.